-GHIM strives to pursue excellence in its operations through the application of innovation and quality.
-Innovation is a permanent goal of GHIM personnel and is the result of constant, scientific, and detailed research performed on materials, techniques, and products, conducted with the aid of the very latest equipment available in the art field.
-Quality permeates throughout all activities of GHIM; the starting conditions for quality are the meticulous, methodical and constant control and verification of each phase of the life of the company, in each step of the production process, from the purchase of raw materials through to the completion of the finished product.
-The quality of GHIM is the result of a culture that is shared and diffused throughout the company, and is reflected in the manufacture of efficient products that are of straightforward and intuitive use, guaranteed, able to meet the very latest requirements in their sector, and limit consumption in the utmost respect of their users and the environment.
+GHIM aims to pursue excellence in its operations thanks to application of innovation and quality.
+Innovation is a GHIM staff's goal and is the result of constant, scientific, and detailed research performed on materials, techniques and products, that is conducted with the aid of the very latest equipment available.
+Quality is in all GHIM activities; the starting conditions for quality are the meticulous, methodical and constant control for each phase of the life of the company, in each step of the production process, from the purchase of raw materials up to the finished product.
+The quality of GHIM is the result of a culture that is shared and diffused throughout the company, and it is reflected in the production of efficient products that are of straightforward and intuitive use, guaranteed and able to meet the very latest requirements in their sector.
+Limiting consumption in the utmost respect of their users and the environment.

 Approach towards stakeholders

 GHIM aspires to maintaining and developing relations of trust with its stakeholders, construed as the categories of individuals, groups, or institutions whose contribution is an essential ingredient in achieving the mission of GHIM and that hold substantial interests in the sphere of activities of the Company.
 The term stakeholders therefore includes parties who make investments connected with the activities of GHIM, shareholders, employees and contractors, customers, suppliers, and business partners in general.

 Unethical conduct in the pursuit of business activities compromises the relationship of trust between GHIM and its stakeholders.
 Conduct in which any single individual, group, or organisation attempts to appropriate for themselves the benefits of the collaboration of others by exploiting positions of power is considered to be unethical and may lead to the emergence of hostile attitudes towards the company.